CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 The goals of this project are:
  * to use gRPC requests, and understand how they differ from REST
  * to use deadlines with gRPCs
- * to build a simple prober
+ * to build a simple prober and understand how this might be used in production
  * optionally, gain experience with instrumenting an application and running Prometheus

 ## What is gRPC?